geoffmcl/test-btg/README.md

 It has an additional option to write some of the contents to an xgraph like file, -x out-file.xg, which can then be viewed in <a target="_blank" href="https://sites.google.com/site/polyview2d/">PolyView2D</a>.
 A slightly update source of PolyView2D is part of this repo <a target="_blank" href="https://gitlab.com/fgtools/osm2xg">osm2xg</a> ... in effect this produces a 2D rendering of the BTG file...
 I would love some day to render them in 3D.

-Another tool which loads btg files is the Map component of <a target="_blank" href="http://wiki.flightgear.org/Atlas">Atlas/Map</a>, or <a target="_blank" href="http://atlas.sourceforge.net/">About Atlas</a> and writes them out to jpeg or png image files tobe loaded by Atlas.
+Another tool which loads btg files is the Map component of <a target="_blank" href="http://wiki.flightgear.org/Atlas">Atlas/Map</a>, or <a target="_blank" href="http://atlas.sourceforge.net/">About Atlas</a> and writes them out to jpeg or png image files to be loaded by Atlas.
 This repo <a target="_blank" href="https://gitlab.com/fgtools/atlas-g">Atlas-g</a> is my updated source of this tool.

 Have FUN!